 Outcome Significant

-Improvement in Alcohol Use
+Improvement in Alcohol Use $\overline{\checkmark}$

 Improvement in Illicit Drug Use ×

 Improvement in Marijuana Use ×

-Improvement in Substance Use
+Improvement in Substance Use $\overline{\checkmark}$

 Improvement in Tobacco Use ×

 Note: Significant at p-value <0.05.

-Program information available at: https://projectventure.org/programs/
+• Program information available at: https://projectventure.org/programs/

 Raising Healthy Children targets teachers, parents, and students.
 Teachers complete workshops that focus on classroom management skills and exercises to reduce aggressive behaviors and risk factors.
 Students complete lessons and exercises focused on peer-intervention strategies.
 And, parents participate through workshops and at-home sessions that focus on providing reinforcement and consequences for good and bad behaviors.
-Substances Addressed: Alcohol, Drugs-General Cost: Not readily available teacher for the first and second year and for \$500 for the third year.

 Cost Description: The costs of this program vary depending on the classroom size.

-Optional Costs: Training is available for \$950 per teacher for the first and second user and for \$500 per teacher for \$500 per teache
+Optional Costs: Training is available for \$950 per teacher for the first and second year and for \$500 for the third year.

-School Subject Covered: Health Program Components: Parent, Student Reviewing Agencies: Blueprints, Office of Juvenile Justice and Delinquency Prevention (OJJDP)
+School Subject Covered: Health

+Program Components: Parent, Student

+Reviewing Agencies: Blueprints, Office of

+Juvenile Justice and Delinquency Prevention

+(OJJDP)